 You might need coverage earlier than you think.
 Manufacturer's warranties cover different items for different lengths of time, and some RV manufacturers offer only limited warranties that cover the first year after the RV purchase.

 By purchasing coverage while your manufacturer warranty is still in effect, you can lock in a better rate.
 Used RVs and older rigs cost significantly more to cover, so much so that owners often spend less total for more years of coverage when they buy early.

 Our warranties cover all items for the duration of the plan, so purchasing while you still have manufacturer's coverage helps you avoid a lapse in coverage.

 Keep in mind that many manufacturer warranties are not transferable, so even if your recreational vehicle is new to you, it may not come with a warranty.
 Ask the selling dealer to be sure.

 Yes!
 Each warranty plan comes with a number of optional benefits for your RV, including things like roadside assistance, towing, and travel expense reimbursement.

 In addition, your plan includes free enrollment in Emergency Alert Network and Money Tips, programs that protect your wallet and your loved ones.
 Visit our Benefits page for more information.

 Yes!
 We love full-time RVers.
 Call us at 844-200-7314 to hear all about it!

 While the mention of exclusions might sound sinister, exclusionary policies are actually the most complete protection plans available in the RV industry.

 The term "exclusionary" refers to the way covered items are defined, and exclusionary plans are often defined in contrast to comprehensive coverage.
 Learn more about both types of coverage on our blog post about the different policy types.

 The bottom line: either type of policy will help during a mechanical breakdown, and you choose should the one that fits your needs and your budget.

-You can use any licensed repair facility in the United States or Canada.
-If your vehicle is disabled at the campground or roadside, we can tow it or you can use a mobile mechanic—we'll even pay the service fee to the mobile mechanic.
+You can use any licensed repair facility or mobile mechanic in the United States or Canada—we'll even pay the service fee to the mobile mechanic.